 Just a bit further North is Kirra Hill, another picturesque piece of land.
 You can either drive or walk up (be warned, it’s quite steep) and then just enjoy the view, it’s pretty special!
-Once you’re done, head back down into Coolangatta and check out one of the trendy eateries along Marine Pde (our hot tip is Eddie’s Grub House.
-Delicious burgers)!
+Once you’re done, head back down into Coolangatta and check out one of the trendy eateries along Marine Pde (our hot eating tip is Eddie’s Grub House for tasty burgers).

 Tumgun Lookout, Burleigh Heads